NCI-ITEB/tumor_epidemiology_approaches/sessions/session_3/practical.md

 ## Reviewing alignment-based QC results

 After trimming your sequences (if necessary for your samples), the next step in a typical workflow is to align your sequences to a reference genome.
 Alignment is an hour(s) long, computation-intensive process that may also include additional re-alignment steps, duplicate sequences removal, and more.
 We don’t have time for that in this practical, so we will instead focus on the quality control that comes after alignment.
-For those interested in learning more about alignment, we will instead refer you to this short tutorial: https://learn.gencore.bio.nyu.edu/alignment/.
+For those interested in learning more about alignment, we will instead refer you to [this short tutorial](https://learn.gencore.bio.nyu.edu/alignment/).
 We will also briefly discuss alignment in session 4.

 ---